mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 She sughed, went quiet, and resumed her work while I stared at her indignantly.

-"A jealous Maman never rests," she said out of nowhere.
+"A jealous maman never rests," she said out of nowhere.

 I jabbed my shovel into the clay and stopped myself from yelling something I would regret later.